 If you are planning to pursue graduate studies in a medieval field, Illinois offers superb academic resources and a thriving intellectual community of medievalist scholars and students:

-- An interdisciplinary Program in Medieval Studies, offering a Graduate Certificate in Medieval Studies and supporting graduate students specializing in a wide range of medieval fields
+- An interdisciplinary Program in Medieval Studies, offering a Graduate Concentration in Medieval Studies and supporting graduate students specializing in a wide range of medieval fields

 - 32 affiliated medievalist faculty in 14 departments

 - Advanced seminars across the spectrum of the field, including an annual “Spring Seminar” on cross-disciplinary topics such as Animal Studies, Global Medieval Studies, and The Medieval Lyric, plus an intensive short “September Seminar” (offered every other year) taught by a distinguished visiting medievalist from Europe.
 In Fall 2103 the September Seminar was "From Script to Print: The Transformation of Medieval Culture, c.
 1300-c.1550," taught by Professor James Clark (Exeter Univ.)

 - Robust funding for graduate student research and travel, including summer travel abroad (to work in libraries or archives, visit medieval sites, or attend conferences or special seminars)

 - One of the world’s finest academic libraries, with extensive print and electronic resources for Medieval Studies, diverse medieval manuscript holdings, and a superb Rare Book & Manuscript Library